pysat/pysat/docs/new_instrument.rst

 ^^^^^^^^^^^^^^

-This defaults to ``False``, which means that the files for this data set have one or less.
+This defaults to ``False``, which means that the files for this data set have one or less per day.
 If your data set consists of multiple files per day, and the files contain data across daybreaks, this attribute should be set to ``True``.

 orbit_info
 ^^^^^^^^^^